Grants to support celebrations

 Community and Philanthropy Partnerships Week is a chance for grassroots community groups and their philanthropic partners to showcase and promote the great work they are already doing in the cities and regions right across Australia.
 It is also an opportunity to share knowledge and best practice, and to strengthen or develop new relationships and partnerships.

 The program is independently administered by the Foundation for Rural and Regional Renewal and is open to not-for-profit groups operating in urban or rural and regional Australia.
-Please be sure to read the guidelines and eligibility criteria carefully, particularly if you are based in an urban area.

 Last year there were 23 recipients spread across each state and territory in urban, rural, regional and remote areas.
 Read the Minister's announcement to see the full list of 2015 grant recipients.